-- 1. the sender; - 2. the message, including the facial expression and body language of the sender; - 3. the context or setting in which the message is sent; and - 4. the receiver.
-18
+- 1. the sender: - 2. the message, including the facial expression and body language of the sender; - 3. the context or setting in which the message is sent; and - 4. the receiver.
+47

 For successful communication to take place, all 4 elements must be present and consistent.
-Without consistency, there may be a poor "fit" between the intended message and what is understood.
+Without consistency, there may be a poor "fit" between the intended message and what is understood.47

 Communicating with children poses special challenges for the dentist and the dental team.
 A child's cognitive development will dictate the level and amount of information interchange that can take place.
 It is impossible for a child to perceive an idea for which he has no conceptual framework and unrealistic to expect a child patient to adopt the dentist's frame of reference.
-The dentist, therefore, must have a basic understanding of the cognitive development of children so, through appropriate vocabulary, messages consistent with the receiver's intellectual development can be sent.
+The dentist, therefore, must have a basic understanding of the cognitive development of children so, through appropriate vocabulary and body language, messages consistent with the receiver's intellectual development can be sent.47

 Communication may be impaired when the sender's expression and body language are not consistent with the intended message.
-When body language conveys uncertainty, anxiety, or urgency, the dentist cannot effectively communicate confidence in his/her clinical skills.
+When body language conveys uncertainty, anxiety, or urgency, the dentist cannot effectively communicate confidence in his/her clinical skills.47

-It is possible to communicate with the child patient briefly at the beginning of a dental appointment to establish rapport and trust.
-However, once a procedure begins, the dentist's ability to control and shape behavior becomes paramount, and information sharing becomes secondary.
-The 2-way interchange of information gives way to 1-way manipulation of behavior through commands.
+It is important to communicate with the child patient briefly at the beginning of a dental appointment to establish rapport and trust.
+Once a procedure begins, the dentist's ability to guide and shape behavior becomes paramount, and information sharing becomes secondary.
+The 2-way interchange of information gives way to 1-way guidance of behavior through commands.
 This type of interaction is called "requests and promises".
-19 When action must take place to reach a goal (eg, completion of the dental procedure), the dentist assumes the role of the requestor.
+48 When action must take place to reach a goal (eg, completion of the dental procedure), the dentist assumes the role of the requestor.
 Requests elicit promises from the patient that, in turn, establish a commitment to cooperate.
-The dentist may need to frame the request in a number of ways in order to make the request effective.
+The dentist must assure the child is comfortable and feeling no pain during the procedure and may need to frame the request in a number of ways in order to make the request effective.
 For example, reframing a previous command in an assertive voice with appropriate facial expression and body language is the basis for the technique of voice control.
 While voice control is classified as one of the means of communicative guidance, it may be considered aversive in nature by some parents.
-20
+27,42,49-51